betocmn/keenfortasks/README.md

 ## My Notes on Known Limitations & TODOs
 - I chose RedwoodJS just for speed since I've been using it in the last few years.
 But with more time I would probably do it in nestjs + fastify.
+- I have auth working, but intentionally enabled two endpoints listed on the top of this doc to "skipAuth" for demo purposes.
 - There's an easy plugin on Redwood to generate REST endpoints from the GraphQL definitions, I might come back to do this anyways.
 - I used camelCases for some attribute names (which is different than the instructions), this was known and just for standard purposes with GraphQL and RedwoodJS.
 - Must-Have TODOs: Cache, Rate Limiting, Logging & Monitoring, Role-based Access Control (RBAC), Timezone handling, IP Address Whitelisting